Sri Lanka wildlife tours

-Sri Lanka wildlife tours may not as popular as Tanzania or Kenya for wildlife tours.
-But, Sri Lanka is a popular holiday destination with plenty of opportunities for wildlife tours.
-In fact, the island already attracts a large number of foreigners to its wildlife sanctuaries and most Sri Lanka road trips include Sri Lanka wildlife tours.
+Sri Lanka wildlife tours may not as popular as Tanzania or Kenya wildlife tours.
+But, Sri Lanka is a popular holiday destination with plenty of opportunities for wildlife tours. with many dozens of wildlife reserves and national parks, Sri Lanka has the potential to be a top-notch destination for wildlife tours in the region.
+The island already attracts a large number of foreigners to its wildlife sanctuaries and most road trips include Sri Lanka wildlife tours.
+However, there is a lot more to do in order to improve the wildlife holiday sector of Sri Lanka.

 Sri Lanka is abounding with wildlife reserves and forests and most of them are protected parks and nature preserve.
 There are many type forests are occurring here such as rainforest, dry-zone forest, mountain forest, mangroves and savannah.
 Therefore Sri Lanka continues to be a heaven for nature lovers.
 Wildlife parks of Sri Lanka and forests are home to boundless wildlife.
 Following are some of the popular wild places in Sri Lanka

-What are the best national parks to spot animals?
+What are the best national parks for Sri Lanka wildlife tours?

 All national parks on the island are under the purview of the wildlife conservation department of Sri Lanka.
 Therefore, all the activities in the parks are closely monitored by the rangers appointed by the department of wildlife conservation.
 Visitors are not allowed to engage in any form of destructive activity within the parks.
 Entrance fees of national parks can be different across the different places and it is about 20 US$ p.p.